Differential outcomes effect: History

-A meta-analysis demonstrated that the Differential Outcomes Procedure has a large effect on humans, demonstrating that effect in typically developing children and healthy adults.
+A meta-analysis demonstrated that the DOP has a large effect on humans, demonstrating that effect in typically developing children and healthy adults.
 More recently several studies have looked at the applications of the differential outcomes effect for populations with intellectual disabilities and pervasive developmental disabilities.
-Scientist have theorised that this procedure may be useful in overcoming barriers to learning.
+Scientists have theorised that this procedure may be useful in overcoming barriers to learning.